 Home » Treatments » Limb Reconstruction » Tendon Transfer

-Tendon transfer surgery is a procedure in which a functioning muscle-tendon unit is redirected to improve a lost function in another area.
-Tendon transfers are selected and performed to maximally improve the function in the area addressed, with minimal compromise at the donor site.
-The procedure is used to improve mobility of limb segments, stability of joints, or balance between muscle groups in patients who have suffered injuries or neuro-muscular disorders.
-Tendon transfers have become an essential tool in the field of limb reconstruction and usually is an adjunct to bone and joint reconstruction procedures
+Tendon transfer is a procedure in which a functioning muscle-tendon unit is redirected to improve a lost function in another area, with the result that function in one part of the body is lost to improve another.
+Tendon transfers are used to improve mobility of limb segments, stability of joints, or balance between muscle groups in patients who have suffered injuries or neuro-muscular disorders.

 Norwest Private Hospital: (02) 8882 8882